Nominal Return

 The Taxation of Nominal Returns

-A critical aspect of nominal returns is that they are the basis for taxation.
-The IRS (and most tax authorities) does not index capital gains for inflation.
+A critical aspect of nominal returns is that they are the primary basis for taxation in most jurisdictions.
+The IRS and other global tax authorities generally do not index capital gains for inflation.
+This means that you are taxed on the absolute growth of your capital, even if that growth only represents a preservation of purchasing power rather than a real economic gain.
 If you bought a house in 1980 for $100,000 and sold it today for $400,000, you have a nominal gain of $300,000.
-You will owe taxes on that $300,000 (subject to exclusions).
-However, adjusted for inflation, $100,000 in 1980 is worth roughly $350,000 today.
+You will owe taxes on that $300,000 (subject to certain exclusions).
+However, when adjusted for inflation, $100,000 in 1980 is worth roughly $350,000 today.
 Your *real* gain is only $50,000.
 Because taxes apply to the full nominal gain, the effective tax rate on your *real* gain is much higher than the statutory rate.
-In some cases, investors can have a positive nominal return, pay taxes, and end up with a negative real after-tax return.
+In some extreme cases, investors can have a positive nominal return, pay their taxes, and end up with a negative real after-tax return, essentially losing wealth despite appearing to make a profit.

 Important Considerations